So much to see and to do.

 Be prepared to eat well

-It’s well worth losing a kilo or two before the trip as you’re bound to gain weight, rather rapidly!
+Consider losing a kilo or two before a trip to France as you’re bound to gain weight, rather rapidly!
 The food was truly magnificent, from the baguettes to the numerous Michelin star restaurants we ate at.
 More fabulous food than our waistlines could cope with.
-We should have taken notice, French golfers walk and either carry their bag or use a push buggy.
-No wonder they looked like they were fresh from a fashion shoot - stylish, fit and trim.
+It is worth noting that French golfers walk and either carry their bag or use a push buggy - it’s no wonder that most looked like they were fresh from a fashion shoot - stylish, fit and trim.

 A highlight of any trip to Provence is at least one visit to the open-air markets and the explosion of colour, scents and sounds that await.
 They’re fun to explore even if you’re not there to shop.
 You’ll be amazed at the different cheeses, breads, chestnut creams, truffles, oils, olives - anything that goes in a picnic basket, really.
 And the fabrics, tableclothes, clothes and gifts and so much more.